 - Schedule to take the ACCUPLACER test.
 ACCUPLACER is a placement exam over math, English, and reading.
 There is a $15 testing fee.
 The ACCUPLACER test will be waived if you have an ACT sub-score of 18 or better in English, Math, and Reading, or

 an SATsub-score of at least 440 in Writing and Math.
 The scores must be within the past five years.

 - Schedule your Admissions Advising Session.
 Sessions can be completed on campus or by phone.

-- School transcript or GED scores sent to the admissions office.
-(Additionally, an official transcript must be submitted if you have attended other post-secondary institutions or universities.)
+- Provide an official copy of a High School transcript or GED scores.
+If you graduated from an international high school, you must submit your transcript to Educational Credential Evaluators to determine U.S. equivalence.
+Additionally, an official transcript must be submitted if you have attended other post-secondary institutions or universities.